isaactlevine/mindgraph-fork/readme.md

 # A Fork of Mindgraph With Added Functionality

-- Added Neo4J integration
-- Added ability to save and dynamically load multiple KGs saved to a single Neo4j DBMS instance
+I added Neo4J integration and the ability to save, load, and query multiple KGs saved to a single Neo4j DBMS instance.

-- Added feature where there is a natural language description of each avaialble db stored by the application, and it is updated every time there is a change to the respective graph
+**This was to implement cross-graph searches, the ability to determine and subsequently query the most relevant graph from a number of different independent graphs with respect to the query.**

+The app keeps an updated contextual summary of each KG (updates are run with each change to the graph), and when a query is run, the app takes the cosine similarity between the query and each graph summary to determine which graph is the most relevant, and then queries it.

+This makes it so given an ever-increasing set of graphs that might altogether be globally inconsistent, the system will navigate to the most appropriate, locally consistent graph.

 # MindGraph